jido/Arcadam/Quirks.md

 Unlike Asciidoc, the number of repeated characters in a block boundary is fixed (length 4 or 2) and cannot be increased.
 AsciiDoctor uses matched boundary lengths for block nesting.

-Nesting of the same block is supported in Arcdown by adding an attribute in the line immediately before the start of the block.
+Nesting of the same block is supported in Arcadam by adding an attribute in the line immediately before the start of the block.

 The attributes for the default use of each kind of block are: